-On June 16, 2020 the Government of Ontario released a new general workplace guide to help employers who are reopening and assist employers in developing a COVID-19 safety plan.
+The Government of Ontario released a new general workplace guide to help employers who are reopening and assist employers in developing a COVID-19 safety plan.
 The guide is intended to help employers:

 - Identify the risks for transmitting the virus through person-to-person contact and actions such as touching faces with hands that have been contaminated by contact with surfaces and objects;